Swiss Guard: Insignia

+The rank insignia of non-commissioned officers and enlisted personnel.

 Banner

 The design of the banner of the Pontifical Swiss Guard banner has been changed several times.
 A fresco by Polidoro da Caravaggio in the burial chapel of the guard in Santa Maria della Pietà in Campo Santo Teutonico, commissioned by the second commander, Marx Röist, in 1522, depicts the commander of the guard flanked by two banners.

 An early reference to the guard's banner (vennly) dates to 1519, although the design of that banner is unknown.

 An early surviving banner is on display in the Sala Regia.
-The banner would change with each pontificate, and depict the colors of the coat of arms of the reigning pope.
-The modern colors of the Swiss Guard, introduced in the early 20th century, are those of the House of Medici, first used under the Medici popes and depicted in a fresco by Giuseppe Porta (1520–1575).
+The banner changed with each pontificate, and depicted the colors of the coat of arms of the reigning pope.
+The modern colors of the Swiss Guard, introduced in the early 20th century, are those of the House of Medici, first used under the Medici popes and depicted in a fresco by Giuseppe Porta.